DigitalMachinist/CLIMachs/docs/init/init-roll.md

 ## Name

-init roll - Add a token to the initiative order (players and GM).
+init-roll - Add a token to the initiative order (players and GM).

 ## Synopsis

 ```
-init roll <roll> [<token>]
+init-roll <roll> [<token>]
 ```

 ## Description

-Init roll adds a single token to the initiative order.
+init-roll adds a single token to the initiative order.
 The GM can use this to add a token by name or from the current selection.
 Players can use this to add their own token to the initiative order.

 This command is permitted only for the GM and by players controlling tokens not yet added to the initiative order.